I Am Not Your Negro

 Time Out says

-Racial tensions feel starker than ever after a bruising campaign season that exploited them, while white nationalist winds continue to blow worldwide.
-Various filmmakers have stepped up lately, with ambitious documentaries that explore the history and endurance of slavery, along with evolving ideas of African-American identity, notably Ava DuVernay’s enraged prison exposé 13TH and Ezra Edelman’s eight-hour history of celebrity and race, O.J.: Made in America.
-But there hasn’t been as concise, targeted and rigorous an examination of the problems of being black, smart and outspoken, until now.
+‘I Am Not Your Negro’ joins a handful of recent documentaries exploring the history and legacy of slavery, along with evolving ideas of African-American identity – notably Ava DuVernay’s prison exposé ‘13th’ and Ezra Edelman’s eight-hour ‘OJ: Made in America’.
+But there hasn’t been as concise, targeted and rigorous an examination of the problems of being smart, outspoken and black, until now.

 Cast and crew